IamProgrammer24/Job_portal_application/README.md

 - **Job Listings**: Browse through a wide range of job listings fetched from MongoDB.
 - **Application Management**: Job seekers can manage their job applications, and employers can view and manage received applications.
 - **Role Based Access Control(RBAC)**: Securing routes and resources based on user roles and permissions.
+- **personalized job recommendations**: Recommend job opportunities based on the interactions and preferences of other job seekers with similar skill sets
+- **Automated job Alerts**: Real-time job alerts triggered when new opportunities requiring similar skill sets are posted

 ## Technology Used